Resxt/Spicetify-Extensions/skip-song-part/README.md

 You can also click on the `Delete all segments` button at the bottom to delete every single segment from every song.
 If you want to keep some segments, delete the ones you don't want one by one instead.

+## Backing up your data

+If you plan on reinstalling Spotify or reinstalling Windows you may want to backup the segments you created.
+To do this you can follow these instructions:

+- Click on your profile picture in the Spotify app
+- Click on `Skip song part menu`
+- Go at the very bottom of the modal that opens and click on `Import/Export`
+- Follow the instructions that appear on the new modal that just opened

 ## Notes

 For now this only works after you change to another song.